Leslie Osborne

 Leslie Marie Osborne (born May 27, 1983) is a retired American soccer defensive midfielder who last played for the Chicago Red Stars in the NWSL in 2013.
 She is a former member of the United States women's national soccer team and previously played for FC Gold Pride and the Boston Breakers in the WPS.
 She announced her retirement as a player in March 2014.
+In 2023, Leslie co-founded Bay FC alongside fellow former USWNT and professional club players Brandi Chastain, Danielle Slaton, and Aly Wagner.

 Early life

 Born in Milwaukee, Wisconsin, Osborne grew up in Brookfield, Wisconsin and attended Catholic Memorial High School in Waukesha, Wisconsin.

 Santa Clara University

 Osborne in St. Louis in 2010.

 Osborne played soccer at Santa Clara University in Santa Clara, California.
 As a freshman, she was a key member of the Santa Clara team that won the 2001 NCAA Women's Soccer Championship.
 As a senior in 2004, she was a semifinalist for the Hermann Trophy and won the Honda Sports Award as the nation's outstanding collegiate female player.